ds-hus0601/DanyalHussain-Portfolio/README.md

 ---

 ### 🧩 Customer Segmentation with Clustering
-Segmented e-commerce customers using Recency, Frequency, Monetary (RFM) and cost-based features to inform marketing strategy.
+Segmented e-commerce customers using Recency, Frequency, and Monetary (RFM) and cost-based features to inform marketing strategy.
 Compared K-Means and Hierarchical Clustering, visualised group separability with PCA and t-SNE.

 🔹 *Tech:* Python, Scikit-learn, Matplotlib